aaronfbianchi/LSaO-visualizer/README.md

 Running from source
 ---------------------
 Being a Python 3.11.2 program, you'll need some libraries, which you can see in the "requirements.txt" file.
+To install them, run these commands.

-For Linux
+For Linux:

     # For setting up your virtual environment
     python3 -m venv venv